 Usually I play it safe and stick to the plump, copper-skinned, orange-fleshed standard tubers, but then I discovered Japanese sweet potatoes.

-It should be pretty obvious that different varieties of sweet potatoes are better for certain cooking methods than other.
+It should be pretty obvious that different varieties of sweet potatoes are better for certain cooking methods than others.
 Just like regular potatoes!
-Hello!?

 I like french fries, but I don’t love the guilt that comes with eating real fries.
 They are such a saturated fat, high calorie belly buster.